Veneto is that region in the northeast of Italy where everything is on your doorstep.

 13. Veneto’s Nature Reserves and Oases

-Don’t miss Veneto’s Regional Park of the Delta of the River Po – a huge expanse of protected land, marshes and water where you can see pink flamingoes in the wild, hundreds of other species of birds as well as several animals, river- and sea-life and a rich variety of vegetation.
+And, finally, make sure that you visit Veneto’s Regional Park of the Delta of the River Po.
+This is a huge expanse of protected land, marshes and water where you can see pink flamingoes in the wild, hundreds of other species of birds as well as several animals, river- and sea-life, and a rich variety of vegetation.

 14. Veneto’s Christian Sanctuaries

-Church of St. Mary of Monte Berico, Vicenza – this minor basilica is one of Italy’s most important shrines dedicated to the devotion of the Virgin Mary.
-Built on the site where the Virgin appeared twice in order to save Vicenza from a devastating bout of the plague, the church attracts thousands of visitors each year.
+Sanctuary of St. Mary of Mount Berico, Vicenza – this minor basilica is one of Italy’s most important shrines dedicated to the devotion of the Virgin Mary.
+It is built on top of the hill where the Virgin appeared twice in the first half of the 15th century in order to save Vicenza from devastating bouts of the plague.

 15. Veneto’s Venetian Villas